"*" indicates required fields

-The cornea is the clear, protective outer layer of the eye.
+The cornea is the clear, front layer of the eye.
 Shaped like a dome, it protects the eye from foreign bodies.
 The cornea plays an important role in vision by refracting (bending) light entering the eye to help focus it on the retina.
 While minor abrasions tend to heal quickly, deeper corneal injuries can cause scarring.

 Almost anyone can donate their corneas or other parts of their eyes.

-Unlike organ donation, age and blood type are not factors in determining the suitability of a cornea donor.
-Neither is donor eye colour.
 Donated corneas are tested to make sure they are free from disease and damage.
 People with severe infections or diseases such as HIV and hepatitis cannot donate their corneas.

 Individuals can register with the Australian Organ Donor Register or tell their next of kin they wish to become a donor.